Nagios Plugins

 Preface

-The purpose of this guidelines is to provide a reference for the plugin developers and encourage the standardization of the different kind of plugins: C, shell, perl, python, etc.
+The purpose of these guidelines is to provide a reference for plugin developers and encourage standardization of different kinds of plugins: C, shell, Perl, Python, etc.

-Nagios Plugins are developed to the GNU standard, so any OS which is supported by GNU should run the plugins.
-While the requirements for compiling the Nagios Plugins release are very basic, developing from the Git repository requires additional software to be installed.
-These are the minimum levels of software required:
+Nagios Plugins are developed to the GNU standard, so any OS supported by GNU should run the plugins.
+While the requirements for compiling the Nagios Plugins release are basic, developing from the Git repository requires additional software:

 • GNU make 3.79